 - The PAA supported Dr. John Nathenas in a Herculean effort to get the Universities in Greece to open their doors to American students for summer courses.
 This required the changing of Greek National laws.
 Summer courses give the opportunity to foreign students, and especially Hellenes of the Diaspora, to study in Greece for a couple months in the summer and even earn college credits.
 George Papandreou, the Minister of Education of Greece, funded a pilot program of summer courses (DIAS) at the University of Crete with $250,000.
 The PAA, through the PEF, funded the DIAS program annually since 1994; over 150 students from America have gone through this program.
 Presently, the Study Aboard program is reviewed on an annual basis and more information will be released when it becomes available.

 - Annually a scholarship is given to a seminarian student of Cretan lineage from a fund set up by the PAA with the Holy Cross Theological School in Boston.

-Cretan culture, the oldest in Europe, is very rich and in some ways unique.
+Cretan culture, one of the oldest in Europe, is very rich and in some ways unique.
 The PAA is its only steward in America with the mission to enjoy it, preserve it and pass it on to future generations for their enjoyment.

 - Many of our chapters conduct classes to teach our youth Cretan dances and music.

-- Many of our chapters conduct regular public cultural activities and celebrations of historical events like the start of the liberation of Greece from Turkey on 25th of March, the Battle of Crete on the 20th of May, the 28th of October and the holocaust of Arkadi on November 9th.
+- Many of our chapters conduct regular public cultural activities and celebrations of historical events like the start of the liberation of Greece from Turkey on 25th of March, the Battle of Crete on the 20th of May, OXI Day on the 28th of October and the holocaust of Arkadi on November 9th.